National Call for Inquiry into Deaths of Hundreds of Native Women

 Jacobs also noted that concerned people can help with the needs of families of the missing and murdered.
 Resources are required to assist with searches, to assist families during a court process, to assist in healing families, to provide education on the issue of violence and to assist with preventative measures.

 “Aboriginal women have been targets since colonization and this has impacted so many generations.
-It is time that aboriginal women take their rightful place in society as leaders, decision makers, teachers, nurtures and life-givers.
+It is time that aboriginal women take their rightful place in society as leaders, decision makers, teachers, nurtures and life-givers,” she said.

 “The silence about violence and the outright targeting of aboriginal women has to stop now.
 Everyone has to take responsibility, including governments, police, media, families and communities.”